 Multiple writes are performed when the master sends additional data bytes following the first.
 The internal address is automatically incremented and the next register is written.
 Once the internal address reaches its maximum value, it rolls over to 0.
+See the device register map for this boundary.
 The multiple write is concluded when the master sends another start or stop condition.
-In performing a multiple write, the internal register address may be incremented or decremented (Section 5.2.2) for each write including the final.
+In performing a multiple write, the internal register address may be incremented or decremented

+(Section 5.2.2) for each write including the final.
 This is not relevant for subsequent writes after a new Start condition, since a new register address (with its DIR subfield) must then be included.
 However, this would affect the address used by any subsequent read without first resetting the register address.